 From the hit musical and movie Chicago, this fast-paced song is quite lively and clever.
 So it’s time for you to “hypnotizzy” your audiences. . . .
 Continue reading Razzle Dazzle

 From the 1954 Broadway musical The Pajama Game, this tune is hot.
 No, it’s hotter than hot!
-The Cleveland Heights High School Women Barbershoppers will be debuting this sultry song at the Midwinter Convention, so do keep an eye out for them.
+The Cleveland Heights High School Women Barbershoppers debuted this sultry song with great success at the Midwinter Convention, but is just fine for the grownups as well.
 The piece is probably not suitable for SAI contests, but it is great for shows.
 And don’t forget to wear your black derbies. . . .

 Great fun for singers and audiences alike, this lively tune is available in both contest and show versions.
 It is easily one of my most popular charts.
 Power Play sang it with much success, and it works just fine for the ladies as well.
 Continue reading Swinging on a Star